bbertka/openai-gpt-review-analyzer/README.md

 **Flask Application:** A Flask-based web server acts as the interface for initiating the sentiment analysis pipeline.
 Users can trigger analysis through a simple HTTP request, specifying the product ID.
 The Flask application communicates with the Temporal workflow, which orchestrates the execution of the pipeline.

-## Sentiment Analysis Process
+## Advanced OpenAI GPT Sentiment Analysis

-The sentiment analysis module utilizes the TextBlob library, which is built on top of the NLTK (Natural Language Toolkit) library, to perform sentiment analysis on each scraped product review.
-TextBlob simplifies text processing tasks and provides an intuitive interface for sentiment analysis.
-The process involves:
+The sentiment analysis module has been enhanced with the capability to use OpenAI's GPT model for an advanced analysis of review texts.
+This process includes:

 **Preprocessing:** Each review text is preprocessed to remove unnecessary symbols, whitespace, and HTML tags.
 This step ensures the analysis focuses on the meaningful content of the review.

+**OpenAI GPT Analysis:** For reviews that require a deeper understanding of context or contain nuanced expressions, the OpenAI GPT model is employed.
+This model can interpret the sentiment of complex sentences more accurately than traditional methods.

-**Polarity Calculation:** For each cleaned review text, TextBlob evaluates the sentiment and assigns a polarity score.
+**Polarity Calculation:** For each cleaned review title, TextBlob evaluates the sentiment and assigns a polarity score.
 This score ranges from -1 to 1, where -1 represents a completely negative sentiment, 1 represents a completely positive sentiment, and 0 indicates neutrality.

-**Subjectivity Analysis:** Alongside polarity, TextBlob also measures the subjectivity of the text, with scores ranging from 0 (entirely objective) to 1 (entirely subjective).
-While not directly used for averaging the overall sentiment, this metric provides additional insight into the nature of the review content.
+**Hybrid Analysis Approach:** By combining the fast analysis from TextBlob with the depth of analysis provided by the GPT model, the system ensures efficient and comprehensive sentiment analysis across all reviews.

 ## Quantification and Aggregation
 Once each review has been assigned a sentiment polarity score, the algorithm quantifies these scores to determine an overall sentiment score for the product.